Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 6670 (OEM) should in theory be a small bit superior to the Radeon HD 4850 1GB overall. (explain)
+Memory BandwidthTheoretically, the Radeon HD 6670 (OEM) should be a little bit faster than the Radeon HD 4850 1GB in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison